X

 ADP: 132.2, RB42

 The Jaguars split their backfield between Travis Etienne Jr. and Tank Bigsby last season.
 There was hope that both players could carry fantasy value with Liam Coen’s awesome run game concepts.
-Unfortunately, the backfield situation became murky after the Jaguars drafted Virginia Tech running back Tuten in the fourth round of the NFL Draft.
+Unfortunately, the backfield situation became murky after the Jaguars drafted Virginia Tech running back Bhayshul Tuten in the fourth round of the NFL Draft.

 Tuten had an excellent final collegiate season, carrying the ball 183 times for 1,159 yards and 15 touchdowns while adding 23 receptions for 81 yards and two touchdowns.
 He averaged 5.8 yards per touch in his last two college seasons.
 Tuten has game-breaking speed, but his draft profile skyrocketed after he measured in at 5-foot-9, 206 pounds with a 4.32 40-yard dash at the NFL Combine.

-New General Manager James Gladstone made it clear that Tuten was a priority target for the team in the draft, which makes it seem like he will have a prominent role as a rookie.
+New general manager James Gladstone made it clear that Tuten was a priority target for the team in the draft, which makes it seem like he will have a prominent role as a rookie.

 Tuten may have a chance to take control of this backfield, given the good, but not great, talent surrounding him.
 We have seen both Bigsby (in 2023) and Etienne (2024) have bad seasons over the last two years, leaving this backfield wide open.